 After the cheese has been added, it’s a good idea to add more milk.
 This will bring the consistency back to a sauce and not a gloopy thickness.
 I like my mac and cheese creamy!

 Once you’re happy with the consistency, add the cheese sauce to the pasta and toss it together.
 Sprinkle on whatever topping your using and bake it in the oven till golden and bubbling.
 Traditionally breadcrumbs are used but we can get creative with the topping too.
 Fresh herbs like this rosemary version are fantastic and this pot pie crust from last year is another awesome idea.

 I’d say it doesn’t really matter, I used cornbread stuffing but any regular bread stuffing would be fine to use.
 It’s stuffing guys and it already tastes great, right?
 By adding it to creamy, cheesy macaroni are we really making something here that’s not going to taste good?

-Check out these other mac and cheese recipes you might love!
+more mac and cheese recipes

 Stuffing Topped Mac and Cheese with Turkey Leftovers

 - 3 cups dry elbow macaroni pasta

 - 3 ½ cups whole milk, warm divided